 Theory and practice of survival / primitive living in remote wilderness settings.
-Topics include edible plants, shelter building, snare construction, bow and drill construction / fire starting, implement construction, etc. F,S
+Topics include edible plants, shelter building, snare construction, bow and drill construction / fire starting, implement construction, etc. F, S

-PRM 3 EMERGENCY RESPONSE
+PRM 5143 EMERGENCY RESPONSE

-Fundamentals of response to emergency situations.
+This course deals with the fundamentals of response to emergency situations.
 Successful completion of the course leads to American Red Cross certification in Emergency Response and CPR for the Professional Rescuer.
-F